JuliaPlots/MakieGallery.jl/docs/src/scenes.md

 ## Modifying the Scene

-Makie offers a lot of mutation functions to scale, translate and rotate your Scenes on the fly.
+Makie offers mutation functions to scale, translate and rotate your Scenes on the fly.

 ```@docs
 translate!